gilbertbrandow/MM5020/study_plan.md

 - Read of characteristics and automorphisms (DONE)
 - Read of basis of algebraic field extensions (DONE)
-- Start working on a cheat-sheet with all important definitions & theorems
+- Create a cheat-sheet with all important definitions & theorems
 - Sunday September 28th do MM5020 250315 completely (DONE)
+- Work through homework assignments